 Buying property

-While moving though, remember about an adequate packing of things you normally don’t think about such as a bed or mirrors.
+While moving though, remember about insurance adequate packing of things you normally don’t think about such as a bed or mirrors.

 Working in Poland